flybywiresim/website/src/posts/flypados3.md

 - Pinned Navigraph charts.
 - Active failure management.

-This focus on user experience is present throughout our flyPadOS, enabling our pilots to quickly peruse their OFP, access calculations/charts, and integrate easily with online networks such as VATSIM or IVAO.
+This new focus on user experience is present throughout our flyPadOS, enabling our pilots to quickly peruse their OFP, access calculations/charts, seamlessly download simBrief OFP, and integrate easily with online networks such as VATSIM or IVAO.

 As you navigate throughout the EFB accessing different features and interacting with them, flyPadOS 3 now remembers the state you left it in.
 It remembers the pages or tabs with the associated data you have entered, so you can safely switch to a new screen without losing any data.